absolute-quantum/cats-blender-plugin/README.md

 #### 0.4.0
 - Added: Model: A lot more models are now compatible (if not please report it to us)
-- Added: Bone Merging: A new feature that can reduce tree childs from a group set of bones
+- Added: Bone Merging: A new feature that can reduce huge groups of bones (useful for Dynamic Bones)
 - Added: Progress notification on serveral operations
-- Changed: Functions that need UI context are now excluded from the spacebar menu
 - Added: Model: Joining meshes now applies all unapplied decimation modifiers
 - Added: Model: New "Start/Stop Pose Mode" button
+- Changed: Functions that need UI context are now excluded from the spacebar menu
+- Changed: Separate by Materials: Improved search for the mesh
 - Fixed: Undo now works a lot better
-- Fixed: Buggy things
+- Fixed: Bugs, bugs and bugs

 #### 0.3.0
 - Added: Armature: More models are now compatible (if not please report it to us)